ejdostal/elist_analysis/README.md

 #### Top Products | $27.1M

-1. **27in 4K Gaming Monitor | $9.85M**
+1. **27in 4K Gaming Monitor | Bestseller + High AOV Combo**
 Leading the pack was the 27” 4K Gaming Monitor, which stood out as both a bestseller and a high-value item.
-With an average order value (AOV) of $421 and 23,000 units sold, it brought in roughly $9.8 million, accounting for 35% of total revenue.
+With an average order value (AOV) of $421 and 23K units sold, it brought in roughly $9.85M, accounting for 35% of total revenue.
 This product’s balance of volume and price made it the company’s most valuable contributor over the four-year period.

-2. **Apple AirPods Headphones | $7.73M**
-Closely behind, the Apple AirPods Headphones emerged as the most popular product by volume.
-With nearly 48,000 units sold—almost half of all orders—it earned $7.7 million or 28% of revenue.
+1. **Apple AirPods Headphones | Most Popular Product** Closely behind, the Apple AirPods Headphones emerged as the most popular product by volume.
+With nearly 48K units sold — almost half of all orders — it earned $7.73M or 28% of revenue.
 Despite its lower price point compared to laptops, its widespread popularity positioned it as a reliable driver of sales.

-3. **MacBook Air Laptop | $6.29M**
+1. **MacBook Air Laptop | Highest AOV**
-Though the MacBook Air Laptop represented only 4% of total orders, its premium price tag ($1,588 AOV) made it significant in terms of revenue, generating $6.2 million, or 22% of total revenue.
+Though the MacBook Air Laptop represented only 4% of total orders, its premium price tag ($1,588 AOV) made it significant in terms of revenue, generating $6.29M, or 22% of total revenue.
 Its performance peaked in 2020, with a staggering 384% increase in annual sales, possibly fueled by the sudden shift to remote work and learning.
-March 2020 saw its highest monthly growth of any month throughout the entire 2019-2022 period, reaching 66%, aligning with when many schools closed and shifted to remote learning - in addition to many in-store tech purchasing options closing.
+March 2020 saw highest monthly growth for Macbook Airs at 66%, aligning with when many schools closed and shifted to remote learning as well as many in-store tech purchasing options closing.

-4. **ThinkPad Laptop | $3.20M**
-Similarly, the ThinkPad Laptop, with an AOV of $1,100, contributed $3.2 million (11% of total revenue) from a small base of just under 3,000 orders.
-Its sales trajectory mirrored that of the MacBook, with a sharp spike in 2020 and a standout 92% growth in December 2020.
-ThinkPad sales a;also showed a clear pattern of year-end peaks, suggesting strong seasonal appeal — potentially linked to holiday gift-giving or end-of-year corporate purchases.
+1. **ThinkPad Laptop | Second Highest AOV + Seasonal Demand** Similarly, the ThinkPad Laptop, with an AOV of $1,100, contributed $3.2M (11% of total revenue) from a small base of just under 3K orders.
+Its sales trajectory also had a sharp spike in 2020, as well as standout 92% growth in December 2020.
+ThinkPad sales showed a clear pattern of year-end peaks, suggesting strong seasonal appeal — potentially linked to holiday gift-giving or end-of-year corporate purchases.

 #### Less Impactful | $1M

-5. **Samsung Charging Cable Pack | $442K**
+5. **Samsung Charging Cable Pack | Low AOV but Popular**
 The Samsung Charging Cable Pack proved surprisingly popular, making up 20% of all orders - although with a low price tag ($20 AOV).
-While it generated just 2% of total revenue, its high volume suggests it might have some strategic potential.
+While it generated just 2% of total revenue at $442K, its high volume suggests it might have some strategic potential.
 For example, bundling it with other items could be an effective strategy to increase cart size and elevate overall revenue contribution.

-6. **Samsung Webcam | $361K**
+6. **Samsung Webcam | Latecomer with Promise**
 The Samsung Webcam, launched in 2020, gained traction quickly, accounting for 7% of all orders — a strong showing for a latecomer to the product line.
-Its growth also aligns with the rise of virtual learning and remote work, again highlighting how external events shaped consumer behavior.
+Its growth also aligns with the rise of virtual learning and remote work, again highlighting how external events shaped consumer behavior.It contributed a total of $361K in revenue.

-7. **Apple iPhone | $213K**
+7. **Apple iPhone | High AOV and Disappointing Sales**
-Surprisingly, the flagship item Apple iPhone saw weak sales.
+Surprisingly, the flagship item Apple iPhone saw weak sales at just $213K in total revenue.
 With just 288 total units sold across four years and average monthly sales hovering around six units, the iPhone failed to gain traction with the customer base.
 Given the low demand, it may be worth either surveying customers or reallocating resources toward better-performing premium products.

-8. **Bose Soundsport Headphones | $3.3K**
+1. **Bose Soundsport Headphones | Low AOV and Disappointing Sales**
-Lastly, the Bose Soundsport Headphones underperformed significantly, generating just $3K in total revenue—a mere 0.01% of the four-year total.
+Lastly, the Bose Soundsport Headphones underperformed significantly, generating just $3.3K in total revenue—a mere 0.01% of the four-year total.
 Order activity was sporadic and absent in many months, making it difficult to distinguish between genuinely low demand and possible data issues.
 While further investigation into the data pipeline is warranted, current trends suggest the product failed to resonate with TechHub’s customer base and may no longer justify continued support or inventory space.

 ### Geographical Distribution
 <!--